james-huang/james-huang.github.io/_posts/2021-01-02-the-sublime-text-editor-of-x.md

 ### Superhuman

-Superhuman is an invite-only $30/month email client.
-People like it for its sleek design, responsive speed, and suite of keyboard shortcuts to improve a user's email efficiency.
+Superhuman is an invite-only $30/month email client.[^pricing] People like it for its sleek design, responsive speed, and suite of keyboard shortcuts to improve a user's email efficiency.
 People justify this purchase over free alternatives by the fact that they spend hours on email everyday.
 Part of Superhuman's feature offering includes read statuses, which is useful for executives and sales people who like to keep a pulse on their conversations.

 {:.center}